Kingston NV1 250GB M.2 SSD

 Standard performance test

 The standard test was performed with a 5 GB file.
-Here, a total score of 2111 points was achieved.
+A total score of 2111 points was achieved.

 AS SSD Read: Write: